Spectral Energy Distributions of Disc-Embedded Accreting Protoplanets

+In this paper, we use the density profile for $\gamma = 7/5$ and $\dot{m}_{\rm in}$ given by equation (\ref{eqn:mdot_in}), but note that (i) the planet's {\it net} mass accretion rate $\dot{m}_{\rm p}$ does not equal $\dot{m}_{\rm in}$, and (ii) the temperature profile does not correspond to a $\gamma = 7/5$ adiabat.
+Regarding (i): our model distinguishes between the inflow rate $\dot{m}_{\rm in}$ (given by equation \ref{eqn:mdot_in}) and the net planetary accretion rate $\dot{m}_{\rm p} \equiv \dot{m}_{\rm in} - \dot{m}_{\rm out}$ (given by equation \ref{eqn:mdot}).
+In principle, much of the gas entering a planet's gravitational sphere of influence ($\dot{m}_{\rm in}$, dominated by polar streamlines) can also exit it ($\dot{m}_{\rm out}$, dominated by equatorial streamlines; \citealt{ormel_etal_2015, cimerman_etal_2017, bethune_rafikov_2019, choksi_etal_2023}).
+For our fiducial parameters, $\mdot = \Mp/t_{\rm age}$ is smaller than $\dot{m}_{\rm in}$ by factors of 10-100 (see also fig. 13 of \citealt{choksi_etal_2023}).
+We will also explore the limiting case $\dot{m}_{\rm p} = \dot{m}_{\rm in}$, which appears to apply to PDS 70bc.

+Regarding (ii): our CPS temperature profile accounts for both radiative heating from (passive reprocessing of) thermal photons emitted by the planet's accretion shock, and compressional heating of gas during infall.
+The temperature fields considering each heat source in isolation are $T_{\rm rad}(r)$ and $T_{\rm compress}(r)$, respectively.
+The net CPS temperature is given by

-We use $\radmc$'s $\texttt{mctherm}$ routine to calculate the dust temperature $T$ vs. $r$, and feed this into the \texttt{sed} routine to obtain the emergent SED $\lambda L_{\lambda} \equiv 4\pi d^2\lambda F_{\lambda}$, where $d$ is distance to the source, $\lambda$ is photon wavelength, and $F_{\lambda}$ is flux per unit wavelength.
-When computing the CPS SED, we only include emission from cells for which $T$ exceeds the background temperature $T_{\rm csd}$.
-The background CSD emission is accounted for in section \ref{subsec:csd}.
+where the last term is a temperature floor set by heating from the star and background circumstellar disc.
+The net temperature $T_{\rm cps}$ is fed into the \texttt{sed} routine of $\radmc$ to obtain the emergent SED $\lambda L_{\lambda} \equiv 4\pi d^2\lambda F_{\lambda}$, where $d$ is distance to the source, $\lambda$ is photon wavelength, and $F_{\lambda}$ is flux per unit wavelength.
+When computing the CPS SED, we exclude cells whose temperature is within 20\% of the background $T_{\rm csd}$.
+The CSD's emission is separately accounted for in section \ref{subsec:csd}.